ZiyuanYuan/learngit/readme.txt

 Git is free software under the GPL.

-Git has a mutable index called stage.

-Git has a mutable index called stage.
+Git has a mutable index called staget.
 Git tracks changes.